BiuSky7777/CSCI389-Computer-System-Partner-Work/README.md

 + Mean throughput: The saturation point seems to occur at number of threads = 5.
 The maximum unsaturated throughput is around 5.3 milliseconds.

+** Note **
++ The library we use for server is CROW which does not allow us to run 'multithread' with user specifid number of threads.
+So we just use `app.port(port).multithreaded().run();` in the server, and change number of threads in `workload_generator.cc`, expecting the CROW package can adjust its number of threads internally.

 ## To Run the Code
 The default size of server is 10000
 First imput the following commmand line to run the server: